-What is certainly clear however, is that the relationship between foot pronation and injury is poorly understood at this time and is far from consistent or predictable.
+What is certainly clear, however, is that the relationship between pronation and injury is poorly understood at this time and is far from consistent or predictable.

-The available research points to the following conclusions:
+The available research on pronation of the foot points to the following conclusions:

 - It is difficult to accurately and repeatably measure foot level pronation